NickTravers/NeuralNetworkLibrary/README.md

 important files related to the dataset.
 The datasets themselves are not contained in this repository, for storage reasons, but each notebook provides a link to where the dataset can be downloaded.

-To view the notebooks, you should download or clone the repository and open them with the Jupyter Notebook Application.
+To view the notebooks, it is best to download or clone the repository and open them with the Jupyter Notebook Application.
 If you just click on the notebooks from the GitHub page, an error sometimes comes up loading them (and even if they load the display is a bit off in some places).

 The datasets analyzed in the notebooks include: